devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

 You can refer this link.
 ![Sudo Alternatives](https://www.sudo.ws/other.html)

 Out of lot many tools **SUDO** is one of the default and widely used tool.
-Hence we are talking about this
+Hence we are discussing SUDO further now..